-As of 31 December 2020, the Bank's obligatory foreign currency reserve was in compliance with the aforementioned Decision of the National Bank of Serbia.
+As of 31 December 2023, the Bank's required foreign currency reserve was in line with the aforementioned Decision of the National Bank of Serbia.

-The National Bank of Serbia does not pay interest on the obligatory reserve in foreign currency.
+The National Bank of Serbia does not pay interest on the amount of the realized average balance of allocated foreign exchange reserves.